ippontech/blog-usa/posts/go-cli-from-scratch.md

 5. [Adding subcommands](#Adding-subcommands): Add, Edit, List, Delete, Create, Version
 6. [Putting it all together](#Putting-it-all-together)

-Step 0: Make sure to have Go installed, see the official docs for the latest install instructions - [Go Install](https://go.dev/doc/install).
+Step 0: Make sure you have Go installed.
+See the official docs for the latest install instructions - [Go Install](https://go.dev/doc/install).

 You view the full source while following along at [Gupi](https://github.com/phantompunk/gupi).

 ### Defining the requirements

-Keep in mind what we are building does not matter as much as *how* we are building it.
+Keep in mind that _what_ we are building does not matter as much as *_how_* we are building it.
 It could easily be adapted to do whatever you need.

-**:fish: Gupi** will be able to add, edit, list, delete and create templates.
+**:fish: Gupi** will be able to add, edit, list, delete, and create templates.
 The commands or features will be defined as follows:

 - *Add*: Adds an existing template to the collection via a local file